Stencyl/stencylpedia/chapter-d/flash-extensions.md

 }
 ```

 The big idea is that **Haxe can directly make calls to functions in the SWF / SWC** you've imported.
-This is pretty powerful and makes it relatively easy to integrate sponsors' API's.
+This is pretty powerful and makes it relatively easy to integrate sponsors' APIs.